Norway–Russia border: European migrant crisis

 In 2015 an Arctic route through the Storskog border crossing was established by migrants to the European Union/European Economic Area.
 The Arctic route involves fewer border crossings and avoids any dangerous sea crossings.
 Migrants began to cross the border riding bicycles, as pedestrians are not allowed in the Russian border area, and public transport operators and private car drivers are heavily penalised for transporting passengers who lack official documentation.
 Between August and October 2015 the number of migrants transiting through Storskog doubled every week.

 The loophole was closed in January 2016, when juxtaposed controls were introduced, and a border barrier was erected.
 An estimated 5,500 to 10,800 migrants, mostly from Syria, crossed the border riding bicycles.

+Russian-Ukrainian War

+Following Russia's invasion of Ukraine in 2022, numerous military-age Russians escaped conscription by crossing the border, prompting Norway to increase its surveillance of the area.
+Kirkenes, despite its long-running ties with Russia, has been targeted by Russian hybrid warfare tactics.
+Norway has fortified its border with Russia, implementing cameras, sensors and drone surveillance flights, as of 2025, Norway plans to increase monitoring measure systems across the border.
+It also joined the European Union's strategy for the Baltic Sea region, as part of the EUSBSR.